Four people.

 The Support Worker

-“Twelve people on my caseload, three reviews due this week.
+“Five people on my caseload, two reviews due this week.
 The last thing I need is a paper file at every visit.”

 The Maintenance